Skip to content

 Visera Logo

 Visera is a cross-platform engine for modern games and real-time applications.
-It uses a C++20 modular design and provides a full runtime stack from platform abstraction to rendering, audio, input, and asset pipelines.
+It uses C++23 with C++ modules (.ixx) and provides a full runtime stack from platform abstraction to rendering, audio, input, scripting, and asset pipelines.

 Introduction